Ski Tuning Upgrade – Going High Tech

 ![]() |

-| Our new Tools4Boards Cinch vise in action, custom mounted on a new bench. |
+Our new Cinch Vise in action, custom mounted on a new bench. |

 ![]() |

-| While the Cinch vise comes with bench clamps, Terry Ackerman suggested that a cleaner and more solid way to mount this sort of thing on a home-made workbench is to use Rockler Woodworking “T-track” aluminum channel mounted on the bench, to which the vise fittings are attached with T-nuts and knobs, so the vise fittings can be quickly moved to different positions.
+While the Cinch vise comes with bench clamps, Terry Ackerman suggested that a cleaner and more solid way to mount this sort of thing on a home-made workbench is to use Rockler Woodworking “T-track” aluminum channel mounted on the bench, to which the vise fittings are attached with T-nuts and knobs, so the vise fittings can be quickly moved to different positions.
 I was a precision carpenter in another life and still have some of my tools stashed away, so I dug out my router and mortised the T-track into a new bench made from a solid-core door we got from a construction recycling joint near here (during the day, not at midnight, sorry). |

 ![]() |

-| Bench installed in our shop, T-track going in.
+Bench installed in our shop, T-track going in.
 If I’d had more time I would have surfaced the bench with Formica, so it would be easy to scrape ski wax drippings off of.
 Instead I painted our door/bench with latex floor and porch enamel.
-(If you don’t want the trouble of mortising the T-track into the bench, you can surface mount it on the bench and run a strip of wood on either side to widen the surface the vise end-fittings sit on, or if you want a bench that’s already made check out the Tools4Boards Terminator Tuning Stand.) |
+(If you don’t want the trouble of mortising the T-track into the bench, you can surface mount it on the bench and run a strip of wood on either side to widen the surface the vise end-fittings sit on, or you can also buy a vise that simply clamps to your bench and doesn’t need a track. ) |

 ![]() |

-| T-track details. |
+T-track details. |

 ![]() |

-| Tools4Boards Cinch vise with ski in flat position.
+Tools4Boards Cinch vise with ski in flat position.
 This ingenious vise holds the ski by pulling it down to the bench with a simple cord and locking cleat device.
 The ski rests on high friction rubber on the two vise end-units, and the cord is threaded around or through the binding then pulled tight.
 Without bindings, the friction rubber still holds skis fairly well for flat filing, but the cinch cord locks them like a rock.
 More, this rig will hold snowboards, telemark skis, skate skis, ski poles, lumber and many other long and odd shaped items.
 Take my word for it, this vise works great! |

 ![]() |

-| Cinch vise converts in seconds to side file mode.
+Cinch vise converts in seconds to side file mode.
 It holds skis on their sides two different ways.
 You can quickly set your skis on small supports and cinch them down, or use dedicated side clamps as shown in the photo above.
 This is when you really need the length adjustment, as the side clamps work best on the thinnest part of tip and tail. |

 In all, the cast of thousands here at WildSnow.com world headquarters is excited about treating our skis with the respect they deserve.
 And I’m sure they’ll return inkind.
-Thanks goes to Terry of SlideWright and Tools4Boards for helping us with this project.
+Thanks goes to Terry of SlideWright for helping us with this project.
 Now, it’s time to go find some snow!

 so lou, how much is a basic tune. and can i get it back overnight. finally ‘bonedale has a ski tune shop! when are you getting the GrindRite?